Rami24t/Python-Time-Calculator/README.md

 # Scientific Computing with Python: Build a Time Calculator
-### This is my solution to the following challenge/project from the freeCodeCamp's 'The Scientific Computing with Python (Beta) curriculum' which is purposed to equip programmers with the skills to analyze and manipulate data using Python, a powerful and versatile programming language and to practice key concepts like scientific computing, data structures, algorithms, Object Oriented Programming, and to perform complex calculations using a variety of tools.
+### This .py file is my solution to the following challenge/project from the freeCodeCamp's 'The Scientific Computing with Python (Beta)' curriculum which is purposed to equip programmers with the skills to analyze and manipulate data using Python, a powerful and versatile programming language and to practice key concepts like scientific computing, data structures, algorithms, Object Oriented Programming, and to perform complex calculations using a variety of tools.

 Build a Time Calculator Project